Global Importer of Record · ISO-Certified · Ministry-Authorized 🇬🇧 Global Operations Line: +44 330 533 0223

 For detailed recovery procedures and case studies, see our Stuck Shipments recovery guide.

 Prevention: Pre-arrival compliance review.
-90% of stuck shipments could have been prevented with proper regulatory due diligence before equipment left origin.
+The large majority of stuck shipments could have been prevented with proper regulatory due diligence before equipment left origin.
+Permit requirements, authorization gaps and classification issues are identifiable before dispatch — they are not discovered at customs.

 Is IOR cheaper than setting up a local entity for server imports?